nicholaslws/BSF-projects/SOP/SOP.md

 Once the trays are placed in the cages, the cages are placed in the dark room to build up a larger population of flies.
 Once a large population of flies is established in a cage, it is brought out into the into and placed along the row of windows.
+The cages are arranged from A on the left to Wild Type on the right.

 ### Light